Swawon/n2c/README.md

 ```
 git clone https://github.com/Swawon/n2c.git
 cd n2c
-crewai run #This command will create the python environment.
+crewai run #This command will create the python environment so ignore any errors.
 ```
 Then run these commands to install system-wide:
 ```